 Siloed fraud, AML, and credit risk systems create duplication, delays, and blind spots.
 The banking and financial services industry will use fraud prevention platforms with unified AI models that process all risk types from a single stream of events.
 This will help to deliver faster and more consistent decision-making.
 Such unified risk engines will offer:

-• Sub-models for specific risks that feed into a combined decision policy.
+- Sub-models for specific fraud risks that feed into a combined decision policy.

 Such a combination of next-level AI and fraud prevention systems is inevitable if companies are thriving to accommodate their clients with top-tier security.
-At the same time, it poses a challenge for many companies as they need to adapt, acquire new expertise, and invest in advanced technologies to keep pace with technological breakthroughs.
+At the same time, it poses a challenge for many companies as deploying AI requires a large initial investment in infrastructure, expertise, and advanced technologies to keep pace with technological breakthroughs.
 As one of the solutions, they can leverage the advantages of strategic technology consulting or even hire a dedicated development team.
 With such expert help, they can blend their Fintech expertise with AI-focused solutions delivery.

 FAQ